seydem-dev/contract_deployer/README.md

 ```
 _deployedContractsPerWallet
 ```
-*Mapping that is required so that EOA's deployed contracts amount can be tracked and limited to x.*
+*Mapping that is required so that address' deployed contracts amount can be tracked and limited.*

 ```
 _trackingContracts